citp/privacy-policy-historical/b/be/bes/bestbridalprices.com.md

 To prevent unauthorized access, maintain data accuracy, and ensure the correct use of information, we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.

 How You Can Access Or Correct Your Information
-You can access all your personally identifiable information that we collect online and maintain by contacting us at sales@bestbridalprices.com.
+You can access all your personally identifiable information that we collect online and maintain by contacting us at [Email](http://www.google.com/recaptcha/mailhide/d?k=01iuUZOZcItsr0Uqj-5F1WSw==&c=FX1QyRZm1syW0Nci-cBKgTFgWE-166U-SehJPZd4rx4= "Reveal this e-mail address").
 We use this procedure to better safeguard your information.

-You can correct factual errors in your personally identifiable information by sending us a request that credibly shows error to sales@bestbridalprices.com
+You can correct factual errors in your personally identifiable information by sending us a request that credibly shows error to [Email](http://www.google.com/recaptcha/mailhide/d?k=01iuUZOZcItsr0Uqj-5F1WSw==&c=FX1QyRZm1syW0Nci-cBKgTFgWE-166U-SehJPZd4rx4= "Reveal this e-mail address")

 To protect your privacy and security, we will also take reasonable steps to verify your identity before granting access or making corrections.

 How To Contact Us
-Should you have other questions or concerns about these privacy policies, please call us at (618) 433-9520 or send us an email at sales@bestbridalprices.com
+Should you have other questions or concerns about these privacy policies, please call us at (618) 433-9520 or send us an [Email](http://www.google.com/recaptcha/mailhide/d?k=01iuUZOZcItsr0Uqj-5F1WSw==&c=FX1QyRZm1syW0Nci-cBKgTFgWE-166U-SehJPZd4rx4= "Reveal this e-mail address")